 Where to live in the USA?

 It makes me laugh inside when I see the ratings of the best cities to live in the USA.
 Come on, who would want to live in snowy Minneapolis?
 Look if you could live anywhere the best places are warm and sunny.
-On the East coast Florida for example or Hawaii.
+On the East Coast Florida for example or Hawaii.
 There is no way I would bring my family to Oregon for example where it rains all the time.
 Sure it is beautiful, but people in Hawaii and Florida seem happier.
 Life is easier.

 Right now I am looking into St. Augustine, Florida.
 Although I am a New Englander, my folks live in Jupiter (the city in Florida, the planet).
 But this is too expensive for my blood.
-Like I say, I do not need a job but I am not a multimillionaire yet.
+As I say, I do not need a job but I am not a multimillionaire yet.

 I have also considered North Carolina which as a nice change of seasons but warm and cheap.
-In fact if you have a job lined up it is one of the nicer places to live.
+In fact, if you have a job lined up it is one of the nicer places to live.
 North Carolina is cheap and charming.

 If anyone has any suggestions I am very open.